Vizsla Dog Breed

 Like those breeds with which they appear somewhat similar, this dog has a large, slightly domed head, a big, squarish muzzle and huge, floppy ears that frame eyes that are sure to melt your heart.
 The long, arched neck is muscular.
 A sleek body, strong chest and docked tail — to about 2/3rds the original length — complete the dog.
 Note, these are not the same as the Wirehaired Vizslas which sport bearded faces.

-Vizsla Coloring
+Vizsla Colors

 Vizsla Variations